 I could cry for all the others who didn't go very far in life because nobody believed in them or showed them the way.

-Greg Bibbins was strung out high on drugs when I last saw him milling around Graceada Park one day in Modesto.
+Steve Bibbins was strung out high on drugs when I last saw him milling around Graceada Park one day in Modesto.
 He died not long after that of a drug overdose.

 It's easy to think, going through the very controlled education system, that when you leave somebody will be taking care of you.
 It's just not true.
 Life is what you make it.